-Alcohol rehab clinics covered by insurance policies have the highest success rates, but not everyone can afford private alcohol rehabilitation treatment.
+Alcohol rehabilitation clinics covered by health insurance policies have the highest success rates, but not everyone can afford private alcohol rehabilitation treatment.

 What should one know about free rehab clinics?